 What Requires a Building Permit

-If you are considering construction, reconstruction, altering, or demolishing a structure; changing the use of a structure; removing or disturbing any asbestos containing materials; or moving a lot line which affects an existing structure’s continued compliance with the building regulations under which is was built, you will need to apply for a building permit.
+If you are considering construction, reconstruction, altering, or demolishing a structure; changing the use of a structure; removing or disturbing any asbestos-containing materials; or moving a lot line that affects an existing structure's continued compliance with the building regulations under which it was built, you will need to apply for a building permit.

 Permit Requirement Exemptions